1 garlic clove, minced

 Heat a large skillet over high heat.
 Cook and stir ground pork in the hot skillet until browned and crumbly, 5 to 7 minutes; drain and discard grease.

 Return skillet to high heat.
-Stir onion and carrots into the ground beef; stir-fry until the vegetables are hot, about 2 minutes.
+Stir onion and carrots into the ground pork; stir-fry until the vegetables are hot, about 2 minutes.

 Stir rice vinegar, ketchup, sugar, and soy sauce together in a bowl; pour over pork mixture.
 Add broccoli and bell pepper to the mixture; stir.
 Place a cover on the skillet, reduce heat to medium, and cook until the broccoli is tender, 7 to 10 minutes.